VuduVations/cyber/CBA/README.md

 ## Definitions

-`Safeguard Cost`: The total cost associated with implementing a specific safeguard measure to protect an asset from potential threats.
+`Safeguard Cost: The total cost associated with implementing a specific safeguard measure to protect an asset from potential threats.
 This includes initial implementation costs and any ongoing expenses directly related to the safeguard.

 Example: If a company installs a firewall to protect its network, the safeguard cost would include the purchase price of the firewall and any associated setup and maintenance fees.

 The Exposure Factor uses the term 'asset' which can be confusing.

-In reality, the asset being referenced is the value of an entity (e.g., Hardware, Software, Data) that is at risk of loss or damage due to a specific threat.
+In reality, the asset being referenced is the value of entity (e.g., Hardware, Software, Data) that is at risk of loss or damage due to a specific threat.

 `Hardware Assets:`

  - Example: Servers, computers, networking equipment (such as firewalls and routers), and storage devices.
  - Use Case: For a server, EF might measure the percentage of its value that could be lost in a data breach.
 For a firewall, EF might measure the percentage of its value that could be impacted if the firewall is compromised or fails.

 So, how do you measure a hardware asset like a firewall?
 The exposure factor for a firewall might reflect the percentage of the firewall's value that could be lost if it is breached or fails to prevent an attack.

-For example, if a firewall costs $10,000 and a breach could result in 20% of its value being compromised (due to damage or replacement costs), the EF would be 0.2 (or 20%).
+Example: If a firewall costs $10,000 and a breach could result in 20% of its value being compromised (due to damage or replacement costs), the EF would be 0.2 (or 20%).

 `Software Assets:`